wojciech-projects/hobby-library/crawler/README.md

 # TODO NEXT

-[x] Find a parsing library for go and try it on the example page [ ] Try to parse related titles?
+[x] Find a parsing library for go and try it on the example pag [x] parse related series UUIDs
-[ ] Extract thumbnails URLs
+[x] Extract thumbnails URLs
 [ ] Make a list of mangas I want to parse
+[ ] Implement the crawler loop
+[ ] Find a way to save data